 How difficult can it be?
-I mean, telling your staff what you expect from them, then keeping an eye on them and re-direct where and when necessary.
-In my mind this should be a continuous process, not a one time only.
+I mean, telling your staff what you expect from them, then keep an eye on them and re-direct where and when necessary.
+In my mind, this should be a continuous process, not a one-time only.
 Read on and I will inform you why traditional performance reviews are not important anymore.

 Fed up about all this corporate nonsense?
 Become your own boss by checking out my last paragraph!

 As a manager, you may not think about it every day, but there was a time when there were no performance interviews with employees at all.
 Only at the end of the seventies of the last century, the dialogue about functioning became commonplace.

 At the moment you would think it unimaginable, but in the first instance, the performance interview was mainly a task of the personnel officer.
 It was not until the 1990’s that we moved this task ‘to the line’ and managers who were deployed for this.
 That it moved to the line manager is very logical as he or she is directly involved with you.

 The dictionary defines it as periodically speaking conversation between employee and supervisor about the functioning of the first.
 However, in Wikipedia you will find a more diversified definition:

 “A performance interview is a dialogue in which the mutual functioning of the employee and his supervisor is discussed.

 The manager asks questions about the functioning of the employee and the employee asks equal questions to his supervisor.
 The relationships between the manager and employee in the interview are equal. “